-l’ve already posted about how you can sign up for hotel programs.
-Not surprisingly, I’ve certainly signed up for quite a few.
-When I look at AwardWallet, I see that I have accounts with these hotel programs:
+l’ve already posted about how you can sign up for hotel programs and, not surprisingly, I’ve certainly signed up for quite a few.
+In fact, when I look at AwardWallet, I see that I have accounts with these hotel programs:

 - Starwood Preferred Guest

 - IHG Rewards Club

 - La Quinta Rewards

 - M Life (MGM Resorts)

 - Kimpton Karma Rewards